-Even though this inherent artificially-induced SC only appears when the flow is averaged over a longer time under quasistationary conditions (no diurnal cycle, no change in the mean wind, etc.), nested simulation results should be interpreted carefully in terms of SCs.
-In particular, since the strength of the artificial SC is in the order of 'real-world' circulations over heterogeneous terrain, these two may become superimposed, altering the pattern of the vertical transport of sensible and latent heat.
-Although we did not succeed to proof our hypothesis, we encourage other researchers to look for the existence of such SCs in any nested models by analyzing the time averaged results.
+Even though this inherent artificially induced SC only appears when the flow is averaged over a longer time under quasi-stationary conditions (no diurnal cycle, no change in the mean wind, etc.), nested simulation results should be interpreted carefully in terms of SCs.
+In particular, since the strength of the artificial SC is on the order of "real-world" circulations over heterogeneous terrain, these two may become superimposed, altering the pattern of the vertical transport of sensible and latent heat.
+Although we did not succeed in proving our hypothesis, we encourage other researchers to look for the existence of such SCs in any nested models by analyzing the time-averaged results.